linode/docs/docs/websites/proxies/multiple-web-servers-with-proxypass-on-centos-5.md

     </VirtualHost>
     ~~~

 The `ProxyPass` directive tells Apache to forward all requests for this domain to a web server running on port 8080.
-If our target server were running on another VPS (as with a server that only answers on the backend private network,) we could just specify that address instead.
-We'll enable the site with the following command:
+If our target server were running on another VPS (as with a server that only answers on a back-end, private network), we could just specify that address, instead.
+For now, we'll enable the site with the following command:

     /etc/init.d/httpd reload